More and more hunters enjoy the many advantages of hunting from a ground blind instead of a tree or open hunting.

 Conceal the blind and brush it into the ground.
 No matter how well camouflaged the blind looks, it’s still a big unnatural thing in the environment, and deer will notice.
 Brush it properly with branches and brush—the goal is to eliminate sharp contrasts and clear outlines.

-Set up your blind up to two months before hunting in it, so that deer get used to its presence and consider it a non-threat
+Set up your blind for up to two months before hunting in it, so that deer get used to its presence and consider it a non-threat.

 The blind’s placement should still give you a clear line of sight to where the deer like to eat or drink so that you have time to prepare and make your shot.